DanielVanNoord/System.Windows.Forms/README.md

-# System.Windows.Forms for .Net Core running Windows and Linux
+# System.Windows.Forms for .Net Core running on Windows and Linux
 This is a early stage and highly experimental port of Mono's System.Windows.Forms and a few additional libraries to .Net Core 3.0.
 This allows Winforms code to run on both Windows and Linux (and possibly MacOS in the future).

 Rather then porting Mono's implementation of System.Drawing to .Net Core 3.0 I ported Mono's System.Windows.Forms onto System.Drawing.Common.
 Note that on Linux you will need some native libraries.